shakewingo/shakewingo.github.io/_posts/2020-6-5-GD-vs-OLS.md

 Hopefully after this, we will have better understanding on the aspect of both theory and experiments.

 ## Theory
-While I was reviewing [Machine Learning by Andrew Ng](https://www.youtube.com/playlist?list=PLLssT5z_DsK-h9vYZkQkYNWcItqhlRJLN), the course skipped the proof part of OLS, by default thinking that we have sufficient matrix knowledge (do we? lol).
+While I was reviewing [Machine Learninxg by Andrew Ng](https://www.youtube.com/playlist?list=PLLssT5z_DsK-h9vYZkQkYNWcItqhlRJLN), the course skipped the proof part of OLS, by default thinking that we have sufficient matrix knowledge (do we? lol).
 So, I'd like to include the proof here.